 Your counselor was a math major at UCLA, and received his teaching and counseling credentials (1970, 1977), along with his Master’s degree in Counseling and Guidance (1977), from Cal State Northridge.
 He holds a school administrative credential, and has been a licensed Marriage and Family Therapist since 1981.

 At Colina, Mr. Kane was technology chairperson and webmaster.
 He created a comprehensive database and communication system that was used schoolwide from 1993 to 2006.
 He conducted some ten annual contests offered at Colina.

 Our counselor has served as a supervisor for a biennial U.S. Department of Education project—the National Assessment of Education Progress (NAEP), known in the media as "The Nation's Report Card."

 Annually, he teaches summer courses in math and verbal areas at Pierce College Extension, Woodland Hills.

 As owners/directors of a private learning center since 1981, Mr. Kane and his wife, Bonnie, have helped hundreds of young people succeed in their academic subjects, develop study skills, and prepare for the SAT college-entrance exam.

 Mr. and Mrs. Kane have been married since 1977.
 They have two adult children—Michael and Elise.
-Mr. Kane enjoys playing and watching baseball (Go Dodgers!), collecting baseball cards, playing chess, listening to all kinds of music, pursuing photography, developing databases and websites (for Colina and Adult School, namely!), reading, and attending plays and art exhibits with his wife.
-The couple have volunteered as docents at the Simon Wiesenthal Museum of Tolerance, in Los Angeles.
-Mr. & Mrs. Kane especially enjoy working with students.
+The courple enjoy attending Dodgers baseball games, collecting baseball memorabilia, listening to all kinds of music, pursuing photography, reading, and attending plays, concerts, and art exibiits.
+They have volunteered as docents at the Simon Wiesenthal Museum of Tolerance, in Los Angeles, and currently donate time at West Valley Food Pantry, Woodland Hills.